quicwg/base-drafts/draft-ietf-quic-qpack.md

 # Wire Format

-QCRAM instructions occur on three stream types, each of which uses a separate instruction space:
+QCRAM instructions occur in three locations, each of which uses a separate instruction space:

  - Table updates are carried by HEADERS frames on the control stream, as defined by {{QUIC-HTTP}}.
 Frames on this stream modify the dynamic table state without generating output to any particular request.
- - Acknowledgement of header frame processing is carried by HEADER_ACK frames, running from decoder to encoder.
+ - Acknowledgement of header frame processing is carried by HEADER_ACK frames on the control stream, running from decoder to encoder.
  - Finally, the contents of HEADERS and PUSH_PROMISE frames on request streams reference the QCRAM table state.